menawsoliman/Rocket-App-P2/README.md

   * - add the ability to book return flights
   * - add payment methods for purchasing tickets
   * - add ability to add modificaion to flight like extra baggage, meals ,preferred seat
+  * -add feature to show the weather of the selected day for the flight by consuming another REST API

 ## Retrospective